The convolutional neural networks for analysing the micro-cavity array multi-mode quantum frequency comb spectrum features

-In our article, considering the generality, as shown in Figure ~\ref{fig:4-1}, the micro-ring resonator array structure made of nonlinear materials has high quality factor and can realize the accumulation of optical energy in the ring.
-We predict that when we expand the combination of micro-ring cavity arrays, we can realize higher sensitivity detection.
-When the pump power is low, it will limit the number of OFC in the micro-loop tube.
-When the pump power is high, it is necessary to consider that the pump laser causes the micro-loop tube to be too hot and interfere with the fluid composition.
-Combined with the experiment in literature ~\cite{chen2023optical}, the Kerr micro-comb based on four-wave mixing process.
-An appropriate number of micro-ring cavity arrays without destroy the material composition.
-We can control the size of micro-cavities in the manufacturing process, the small-sized micro-rings have stronger second-order nonlinear effect ~\cite{guo2016second}, and Kerr micro-comb controlled by the second-order nonlinear effect as shown in figure ~\ref{fig:4-2}.
-Compared with Kerr micro-comb ~\cite {Guide2022quantum} only controlled by the third-order nonlinear effect, the second-order nonlinear effect makes Kerr micro-comb ~\cite{bruch2021pockels} have more comb teeth, we can extracted them theoretically.
+The micro-ring resonator array made of nonlinear materials has a high $Q$ factor and can realize the accumulation of optical energy as shown in Figure 1.
+Moreover, materials have some characteristics, such as piezoelectric, magneto-electric, and thermo-electric.
+The low pump power limits the comb teeth number of quantum OFCs, and while the high pump power causes the micro-ring thermal effects and interferes with the detection result.
+The Kerr micro-comb results from the four-wave mixing process~\cite{chen2023optical}, and an appropriate micro-ring array doesn't destroy the material composition.
+In Figure 2(a), Kerr micro-comb~\cite{guidry2022quantum} is only related to the third-order nonlinear effect.
+Considering the micro-ring has a stronger second-order nonlinear effect, the second-order nonlinear effect of the Kerr micro-comb can be controlled by changing the size of the micro-ring array during the manufacturing process~\cite{guo2016second}.
+In Figure 2(b), the second-order and the third-order nonlinear effects make the Kerr micro-comb~\cite{bruch2021pockels} have more comb teeth.
+Therefore, we can extract more spectrum information theoretically.
+In fact, the second-order nonlinear effects being far less than third-order nonlinear effects, in our theoretical work, we only consider the third-order nonlinear effect.
+We assume that the manufacturing process of each micro-ring is the same.

-According to the literature ~\cite{li2021smart}, the fluid can fully contacted with the micro-ring array, which can change the structural parameters of the micro-ring array.
-Different kinds and concentrations of substances will affect the structural parameters of the micro-ring tube.
-The direct understanding is that the change of the fluid environment inside the micro-ring cavity will lead to the change of the WGM light field on the inner wall of the tube.
-In order to explain that different micro-cavity structural parameters how to affect the OFC spectrum, we need to get the relationship between the OFC spectrum and the structural parameters of the micro-ring.
-Next, we simulate the OFC spectrum of the micro-cavity First, we model the dynamic equation of the OFC.
-Based on the Hamiltonian of OFC in micro-cavity, we can understand its dynamic process by creation and annihilation operators of photons.
+When the environmental change inside the micro-ring array leads to the change of the WGM light field of the micro-ring array inner wall.
+The different structural parameters of the micro-ring array~\cite{li2021smart} will affect the quantum OFCs spectrum.
+In order to explain how different micro-cavity structural parameters affect the quantum OFCs spectrum, we need to establish the relationship between the quantum OFCs spectrum and the structural parameters of the micro-ring array.
+Based on the Hamiltonian of quantum OFCs in the micro-ring array, we give out the quantum OFCs dynamic equation.
+We can understand its dynamic process phenomenologically by simulating the quantum OFCs spectrum of the micro-ring array.